rpajanssen/api-test-examples/springboot-restassured/README.md

 This example project will help you write integration tests for SpringBoot REST resources using RestAssured and using Spring MockMvc (yeah... a bonus!).

+Note that you have to question yourselves why you are using RestAssured if you are using Spring Boot?

 # Requirements

 * maven 3.6.1 (or higher)